Exercise For A Smaller Waist? Use A Hula Hoop!

 The best core exercises may surprise you.
 It’s not enough to just do ab crunches and sit ups.
 To build a strong core you need to exercise a variety of muscles from your hips to your shoulders.
 Most people think of the core as a nice six-pack, or strong, toned abs, but the truth is that the abdominal muscles are a very small part of the core.

-Here are three hula hoop exercises to get you started:
+Here are five hula hoop exercises to get you started:

 Stand inside the hoop with your right foot forward, holding the hoop against your lower back.
-Keeping your pelvis tucked, shoulders squared, and chest lifted, bend your knees slightly and give the hoop a good counterclockwise spin around your waist, making sure it’s level.
-(If this feels awkward, try putting your left foot forward and spinning the hoop clockwise.)
+Keeping your pelvis tucked, shoulders squared, and chest lifted, bend your knees slightly and give the hoop a good counterclockwise spin around your waist, making sure it’s level and try to keep it spinning for a full TWO minutes (If this feels awkward, try putting your left foot forward and spinning the hoop clockwise.)